patrick-michelberger/webcdn-client/README.md

-# WebCDN Client
+# WebCDN
-client for a browser-based content distribution network using WebRTC
+Client for a browser-based content distribution network using WebRTC

 ```js
 var webcdn = new WebCDN();